JonQuxBurton/CyberSecurityBasewithF-Secure/Advanced-Topics/Part-IV/Bigger-attack-surface.md

 The next question is: Is 5G vulnerable to DDoS?

 Yes 5G networks are vulnerable to DDoS attacks.
-As they are data networks and use an IP based architecture they can be flooded in a similar way as occurs on the Internet today[3].
+As they are data networks and use an IP based architecture they can be flooded in a similar way as that which occurs on the Internet today[3].
 The use of small cells may have benefits and drawbacks.
-As they are small, It wold be easier to overwhelm a single one, but as there will be mnay of them there will be no single point of failure.
+As they are small, it wold be easier for an attacker to overwhelm a single one, but as there will be many of them, there will be no single point of failure.
 Perhaps this will make them a more robust, decentralized network (see Bitcoin network).

 The next question is: Is Backwards compatibility a problem?

 Backwards compatibility with 4G should not be a problem as 5G will use a different part of the spectrum.
-While 4G uses the spectrum below 6GHz, 5G will use above 6 GHz[4] or even these extremely high frequency bands beyond 30GHz known as millimetre wavelengths with much higher data transfer rates.
+While 4G uses the spectrum below 6GHz, 5G will use above 6GHz[4], or even the extremely high frequency bands beyond 30GHz known as millimetre wavelengths which would allow much higher data transfer rates.

 The next question is: Is securing 5G enough or do we need better end-to-end solutions?

 End-to-end solutions will probably be useful.
-As there will be many small cells, there will be many for an attacker to target.
+As there will be many small cells, there will be many locations for an attacker to target.
 Once one is compromised the attacker can then eavesdrop on all the data sent through this cell, if it is not encrypted.
 End-to-end encryption would help to mitigate this.

 ---